Annual Limits Effective January 1, 2021

 Types of Contributions

-Enrolled employees must complete the Employee Contributions Agreement if they wish to authorize their employer to direct a portion of their pre-tax salary/wages to their UU Retirement Plan account.
+Enrolled employees complete the Employee Contributions Agreement if they wish to authorize their employer to defer a percentage of their salary/wages, before imposition of Federal income tax, to their UU Retirement Plan account.
+Employees can also halt or change their Elective contributions using the same form.

 - Employees who will attain age 50 or better before the end of the calendar year may elect to defer additional amounts known as Catch-Up Contributions.
 See the Employee Contributions Agreement for annual limits imposed by the IRS.

 The Plan is an IRS qualified 401(a)/401(k) defined contribution, multiple employer, church retirement plan.
-Participants are permitted to roll certain funds in to the Plan; call TIAA at 800-842-2829 for details.
+Eligible participants are permitted to roll certain funds in to the Plan; call TIAA at 800-842-2829 for details.

 Employers' Retirement Contributions

 - More than 84% of participating employers in our plan provide an Employer's contribution of at least 10% (some through a combination of Employer's Retirement and Employer's Matching contributions).

 - The Employer's Retirement Contributions, sometimes referred to as a base contribution, are owed to all employees who have met the Plan's eligibility-service criteria regardless of whether the employees choose to authorize Elective Contributions.

 Employers' Matching Contributions, if any

 - Some Employers have also committed to make Employer's Matching contributions equal to a specified percentage of pay that the employee electively defers, pre-tax, from their salary.

 - Only employees who are eligible for Employer's Retirement contributions can receive Employer's Matching contributions.

 - The maximum permitted Employer's Matching contribution percentage is six percent (6%).